apitally/apitally-py-serverless/README.md

 ### FastAPI

-This is an example of how to add the Apitally middleware to a FastAPI application.
-For further instructions, see our
-[setup guide for FastAPI](https://docs.apitally.io/frameworks/fastapi-serverless).
+This is an example of how to add the Apitally middleware to a FastAPI application running on a supported serverless platform.
+For further instructions, see our [setup guide for FastAPI](https://docs.apitally.io/frameworks/fastapi-serverless).

 ```python